Callme-Ishmael/MPhys/README.md

 For a full guide on efficient Noether usage, troubleshooting common errors, and maximizing cluster resources, please refer to the **Nother.md** tutorial in the **Noether_Managers** folder of this repository.

-**For more details on how to run the cluster efficiently please have a look at Nother.md inside the Noether Managers folder - this is a "How to use Noether guide" based on all of the experience we gained this semester.**

 A notable limitation: Noether access requires being inside the university network; VPN access is not available.
 To address this, we plan to also configure a home workstation capable of running Herwig and Rivet using Docker containers.